Chapter 003: The Contract

 Food.
 He needed food.

-The Steward had already put fresh rice on to boil when Thirteen reached the yard.
+The Steward had already put fresh rice on to boil when William reached the yard.
 As if the man had known.
-Thirteen did not stop to wonder at this — he sat down and ate.
+William did not stop to wonder at this — he sat down and ate.

 One bowl.
 A second.
 A third.
 Plain white rice, nothing added.